keu/docs/software/configure-deployment.md

 By default, you can deploy DAGs to an Airflow Deployment by building them into a Docker image and pushing that image to the Astronomer Registry via the CLI or API.
 This workflow is described in [Deploy DAGs via the CLI](deploy-cli.md).

-This mechanism builds your DAGs into a Docker image alongside all other files in your Airflow project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.
+This mechanism builds your DAGs into a Docker image alongside all other files in your Astro project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.

 The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.
 Every time you run `astro deploy` in the Astro CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.